-We run occasional evening classes on topics relating to archaeology and history, please see our events calendar to see if any are running.
+We run occasional courses on topics relating to archaeology, art and history, please see the Courses section of our events calendar to see if any are running.

 External lectures, talks and walks